Gradient-free online learning of subgrid-scale dynamics with neural emulators: Open Research Section

 \section{Open Research Section}

-The results can be reproduced from the data, models and associated learning algorithms provided along with the pseudo-spectral quasi-geostrophic code.
-These will be shortly accessible as a notebook section folder.
+The code used to generate data, train and evaluate models has been made openly available as a collection of scripts and notebooks in \url{https://github.com/hrkz/gradient-free-subgrid-neural-emulator} and archived in \citeA{hugo_frezat_2026_21493940} under the MIT licence.

 \acknowledgments This research was supported by the CNRS through the 80 PRIME project, the ANR through Melody and OceaniX.
-As part of the M2LiNES project, additional support was also provided by Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt, as part of its Virtual Earth System Research Institute (VESRI).
 Computations were performed using GPU resources from GENCI-IDRIS.
+This article is a contribution to EDITO-Model Lab, a project funded by the European Union's Horizon Europe research and innovation programme under the grant No 101093293.